 Distribution and time series of error estimates at the 500 hPa level

-We present here our estimates for the observation errors obtained using Desroziers method.
+We present here our estimates for the observation errors obtained using Desroziers’ method.
 We start with Fig. 5, which shows the time series of the wind-related variables (u- and v-components, speed, direction) for the whole range of data available (1979-2018) for the Lindenberg station.
 We chose the 500 hPa standard pressure level.
 By definition, Desroziers statistics is calculated averaging over a time interval, chosen among the values 1,2,3,6 months and 1 year.